1. Registration as a test user

 The preceding liability provisions also apply with respect to the liability of TestingTime, as well as for its agents and legal representatives.

-Both the test subject and TestingTime may terminate the agreement at any time.
+Both the test user and TestingTime may terminate the agreement at any time.
 No claims for damages may be asserted on the basis of the termination of the contractual relationship.

 If some or all of the preceding provisions do not, no longer comply or no longer fully comply with the prevailing legal norms, or if this should be the case in the future, the validity of the other provisions shall not be affected.
 The parties shall replace the invalid or unenforceable provision with a valid provision that is similar to the economic purpose of the invalid or unenforceable provision.
 The same shall apply in the event of a loophole.

-The place of jurisdiction will be in Zurich if a test subject (a) does not have general jurisdiction in Germany, or (b) changes his/her usual place of residence to a place not subject to the German Code of Civil Procedure after registering with TestingTime, or (c) has an unknown domicile or usual place of residence when a complaint is filed.
+The place of jurisdiction will be in Zurich if a test user (a) does not have general jurisdiction in Germany, or (b) changes his/her usual place of residence to a place not user to the German Code of Civil Procedure after registering with TestingTime, or (c) has an unknown domicile or usual place of residence when a complaint is filed.